Oghma-Infinium/Vagabond/README.md

 1. Create an empty folder named `Wabbajack` on the root of your drive, such as `C:\Wabbajack` for example. **DO NOT set the folder to Program Files, User protected folders (such as Desktop, Documents, Downloads, etc.), or in your Skyrim's Steam folder**.
    > The `Wabbajack` folder does not need to be on an SSD, but it makes installing faster.
 You can create a `Wabbajack` folder on an HDD instead for the sake of saving space.

-2. Download the [latest version of Wabbajack](https://github.com/wabbajack-tools/wabbajack/releases/latest/download/Wabbajack.exe) and place the `Wabbajack.exe` file inside the Wabbajack folder you created in Step 1.
+2. Download the [latest version of Wabbajack](https://github.com/wabbajack-tools/wabbajack/releases/latest/download/Wabbajack.exe) and place the `Wabbajack.exe` file inside the Wabbajack folder you created in Step 1. **Do not** use older versions of Wabbajack unless instructed by staff.

-   > You **must** use the latest version of Wabbajack.
-Don't try using older versions unless instructed by staff.
+3. Double-click the `Wabbajack.exe` file that is now inside your Wabbajack folder to set up the program.

-4. Double-click the `Wabbajack.exe` file that is now inside your Wabbajack folder to set up the program.
+---

 #### Downloading and Installing Vagabond

 Downloading and installing Vagabond can take a while depending on your internet connection, PC specs, and if you have Nexus Premium.
-Without Premium, you will need to manually click the `Slow Download` button for each mod.

 To install Vagabond, complete the following steps: